tryffel/bookmarker/readme.md

 ![](screenshot.png)

 Bookmarker is a terminal application to manage and view bookmarks.
-It is still under development and might contain bugs.

 # Known bugs
 * Tags don't work as expected